UNC teaching assistants go on strike over Confederate monument

 Read the demands here: https://t.co/CS1wktk2lG pic.twitter.com/VRkNIDLXbV

+Black student leaders also interrupted a faculty discussion of Silent Sam on Friday and said UNC was failing them, saying that the university does not care about diversity if it pushes for the statue to remain.
+Many professors at the meeting stood and applauded the students.

+Meeting briefly interrupted by student protesters - some of them leaders of UNC’s Black Congress and Black Student Movement.
+Many faculty members stand in agreement. #wral pic.twitter.com/QYJjx8o0RV— Candace Sweat (@WRALCandace) December 7, 2018

-Bob Bluin, executive vice chancellor and provost at Chapel Hill, sent an email to the campus objecting to the strike.
+Bob Blouin, executive vice chancellor and provost at Chapel Hill, sent an email to the campus objecting to the strike.

 Read more by